-- 1. Market-weighted metrics calculated by market-cap-weighting the ROIC for the individual companies in each sector in each period.
+- 1. Market-weighted metrics calculated by market-cap-weighting the ROIC for the individual companies relative to their sector or the overall S&P 500 in each period.
 Details: - a.
-Company weight equals the company's market cap divided by the market cap of its sector - b.
+Company weight equals the company's market cap divided by the market cap of the S&P 500/its sector - b.
 We multiply each company's ROIC by its weight - c.
-Sector ROIC equals the sum of the weighted ROICs for all the companies in each sector - 2.
+S&P 500/Sector ROIC equals the sum of the weighted ROICs for all the companies in the S&P 500/each sector - 2.
 Market-weighted drivers calculated by market-cap-weighting the NOPAT and invested capital for the individual companies in each sector in each period.
-Details: - a.
-Company weight equals the company's market cap divided by the market cap of its sector - b.
+Details: - Company weight equals the company's market cap divided by the market cap of the S&P 500/its sector - b.
 We multiply each company's NOPAT and invested capital by its weight - c.
-We sum the weighted NOPAT and invested capital for each company in each sector to determine each sector's weighted NOPAT and weighted invested capital - d.
-Sector ROIC equals weighted sector NOPAT divided by weighted sector invested capital
+We sum the weighted NOPAT and invested capital for each company in the S&P 500/each sector to determine each sector's weighted NOPAT and weighted invested capital - d.
+S&P 500/Sector ROIC equals weighted sector NOPAT divided by weighted sector invested capital